The Great Australian road trip

 After a relaxing few days in the lovely Port Elliot, our next move was Adelaide.
 Back to the city.
 Richie loved going to the city, he is a London boy after all.
 Adelaide Central YHA was fully booked because of the long weekend, but we still enjoyed a lovely day trip where we explored the city centre, watched all the street acts and ate some delicious Vietnamese food found down a little alley way, along with this cute little old fashioned sweet shop.
 Adelaide was short but sweet, we would have loved to spend more time there.

 Where to next?
-Bucket list time.
-And South Australia is world famous for being the only place in Australia to go shark cage diving, so we headed to Port Lincoln.
+Port Lincoln.
 There are two ways in which you can get there from Adelaide, if you are driving yourself.
 You can either drive to Wallaroo and get the car ferry (approximately $300 each way) or you can drive going up via Port Augusta and back down the other side of the channel which takes about seven or eight hours.
 For us, we looked at all the options and figured that it was more cost effective to drive the long way, because it would cost over double to take the short cut, and it only really saved you two hours in time.

 Firstly we visited Coffin Bay to eat oysters.
 We LOVE oysters.
 Especially Coffin Bay oysters.
 So we went with the intention of a fancy lunch, accept ended up at Coffin Bay Oyster Farm, where we got to pick them out of the sea, learnt how to shuck them ourselves and then eat them… fresh out of the ocean.
 Deeelicious!

-You can still swim with sea lions on Langton Island at a lower cost.
-We didn’t regret it and swimming with sea lions was high on our South Australian wish list.
+You can swim with sea lions on Langton Island.
+This was high on our South Australian wish list.
 And we were not left disappointed.
 It was totally fun, exhilarating, interesting, tiring and amazing.
 Honestly there are not enough words to describe the experience.
 The sea lions are not shy and as long as you aren’t either and continue to play, chase and copy them they will continue to keep you on your toes.

 We had an absolute blast and it was one of the highlights of our whole Australian journey.
-Everyone staying in the hostel back in Port Lincoln was there for the sharks and sea lions, and it was a great vibe when we all got to share our excitement or previous experiences.
+Everyone staying in the hostel back in Port Lincoln was there for the marine wildlife, and it was a great vibe when we all got to share our excitement or previous experiences.
 It was yet again another great few days chilling in the hostel.
 Whilst there we had the time and the facilities to relax and figure out our next steps, as our great Southern Australian road trip was coming to an end.

 We had been debating which way we were going to head next, were we going to go to Western Australia, up to the Northern Territory or doing a loop back inland towards Sydney.
 While looking at what to do next we found a pamphlet in the YHA outlining an ‘Adelaide to Alice Springs’ road trip, so we spent a couple of days exploring everything this pamphlet had to offer.